univention/univention-corporate-server/doc/app-center/configurations.rst

 to use the Docker host as IMAP/SMTP server exclusive ports for the container have to be set to the relevant ports (e.g. ``110``, ``143``, ``993``, ``995``, ``587``, ``25``, ``465``, ``4190`` for *POP3(S)*, *IMAP(S)*, *SMTP(S)*, submission and sieve).
-See :ref:`Ports <create-app-with-docker:ports>` on how to set an exclusive port.
+See :ref:`Ports <create-app-with-docker-ports>` on how to set an exclusive port.

 Firewall exceptions for these ports are create automatically.